dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/provisionprereqs.rst

     2. `RHEL 8.x <https://www.redhat.com/en/enterprise-linux-8>`_

-* To set up CUDA and OFED, download the required repositories from here:
+* To set up CUDA and OFED using the provisioning tool, download the required repositories from here:

     1. `CUDA <https://developer.nvidia.com/cuda-downloads/>`_